ghiscoding/excel-builder-vanilla/docs/README.md

 ## Excel-Builder-Vanilla (forked from [`excel-builder.js`](https://github.com/stephenliberty/excel-builder.js))

-Excel Builder (abbreviated as 'EB' for the sake of typing) is a relatively simple way of creating Office 2007 Excel files in JavaScript.
+Excel Builder (abbreviated as 'EB' for the sake of typing) is a relatively simple way of creating Ms Office 2007+ Excel compatible files in JavaScript.

-> This project was originally created by Stephen Liberty, `excel-builder-vanilla` is a fork of the original [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project that Stephen created.
-Thanks to him for his work on this great library.
+> This project was originally created by Stephen Liberty and `excel-builder-vanilla` is a fork of the original [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project that Stephen created.
+A huge thanks to Stephen for creating this great library.

 ### Download